Dr Ben Milner (School of Computing Sciences, University of East Anglia)

 - How does ML compare to expert elicitation?

-The candidate will use geophysical, geological and geochemical data relating to specific geophysical hazards in New Zealand.
+The student will use geophysical, geological and geochemical data relating to specific geophysical hazards in New Zealand.
 Data will be obtained from online sources, published literature, and expert accounts.
-The candidate will train state-of-the-art time series classification algorithms on the precursor data, and devise performance measures for predictions.
+The student will train state-of-the-art time series classification algorithms on the precursor data, and devise performance measures for predictions.
 ML results will be quantitatively compared to existing methodologies using expert elicitation.

 Training will be given in geoscientific methods, machine learning techniques, and geophysical hazard processes (including earthquakes, volcanoes and landslides).
-The candidate will spend time in New Zealand, learning about the hazards and datasets.
+The student will spend time in New Zealand, learning about the hazards and datasets.